 For this Facility, the Owner will use ________ [insert either MW, MWhs, or service hours] in Schedule B to allocate Annual Fixed Revenue Requirements to and among Units.
 This election shall be applicable to all Facilities containing Reliability Must Run Units subject to any “RMR contract” as defined in the CAISO Tariff executed by Owner or any of its affiliates as defined in 18 CFR § 161.2.

-* Maximum Net Dependable Capacity shall reflect any transformer or line loss to the Delivery Point.

-2. Description of RMR Units
+Seasonal derates and rerates in Master File are permitted.2.
+Description of RMR Units

 Provide the address(es) of the Units at the Facility and the following tabular information: